 If your daughter has a partner, their relationship might change during the pregnancy and after the birth.
-Supporting her without getting involved will help your daughter be empowered in her relationship.
-If you, your daughter and your daughter’s partner can have an early conversation about how involved they want you and his parents to be in antenatal care and birth, things might be easier.
+If you can support your daughter without getting involved, it’ll help her be empowered in her relationship.
+And if you, your daughter and your daughter’s partner can have an early conversation about how involved they want you and his parents to be in antenatal care and birth, things might be easier.
 Your daughter’s needs might change, though, so be prepared to be flexible.

 It can be an anxious time as you balance support for your child with the need for her to develop independence.

 Healthy eating, exercise and lifestyle for pregnant teenagers

 The health professionals involved in your daughter’s antenatal care will talk with her about choosing healthy food, keeping active, managing stress, quitting smoking and alcohol, and stopping any other risky activities.